 It sits in 5 acres of private grounds and has a magnificent terrace with views over Aberfeldy and the Tay Valley to Schiehallion.
 Guests arriving expecting tartan carpets, packets of shortbread in cellophane and framed reproductions of Highland scenery or golf prints will be bitterly disappointed.
 This is a venue for design fiends and lovers of great contemporary Scottish produce.

 We sat down to enjoy an exquisite feast of flavours, accompanied by carefully chosen french wines for every course, served by the French butler, Philippe.
+The snaps below of the dinner and the local area were taken by me.
 Local produce, including roots and venison, apples and creamed celeriac were expertly woven together by Chris Rowley, the head chef at Ballintaggart and served by his charming and lively team, who explained the provenance and inspiration behind every course.
 A fascinating variety of whiskeys punctuated the meal with a full account of it’s origins delivered by Mark.

 The company was amazing, I was fortunate enough to be sitting right beside Mark – natch!
 On the other side I had the pleasure of sitting next to Biscuit one half of the fabulous outdoor education company Wee Adventures.
 His wife Sarah was right beside him, between them I was thoroughly entertained, one minute transported by Mark to peaty landscapes mingled with misty dew that we all know results in the ultimate comfort drink – forget Horlicks.
 Next minute Biscuit was reminding me of the importance of fresh air, exercise, more fresh air and errr, ok let’s get out for a bit more fresh air and why families need to look ahead a bit and make sure their teenagers have other interests beyond the frighteningly readily available lure of their mobile phones and X-boxes.
 Yes, yes, yes, chuck ’em out (the teenagers that is) – rain or shine – I certainly did!